kalams-vision-ML-DL-research-lab/01_Probabilistic_learning./README.md

 # 01_Probabilistic_learning.

-# This repository projects is base on Foundational-Probabilistic-Learning(i.e. Baysian-Model, Uncertinity Prediction, Distirbutions). for Real-World "Defence" and "Societal" Predictions.
+# This repository projects is base on Foundational-Probabilistic-Learning(i.e. Baysian-Model, Uncertinity_Quantification, Distirbutions). for Real-World "Defence" and "Societal" Predictions.

 # Rescources: Probability and Statistical Infrence(Ningth Edition).